15 Smart Ways to Keep Your Property Safe From a Bushfire

-This one seems like a common sense point, however it’s important to add because sometimes we might just overlook things – no matter how obvious they are.
+This one seems like a common sense point, however, it’s important to add because sometimes we might just overlook things – no matter how obvious they are.
 So ensure that you store your flammable fuels and chemicals such as painting solvents and methylated spirits in a shed outside your home.
-Flammable building materials like timber and other flammable items like firewood should also be safely secured away from your house.
+Building materials like timber and other flammable items like firewood should also be safely secured away from your house.
 Also, when you’re not using the LPG cylinder for your BBQ, the pressure relief valve should be facing away from the house.

 15. Put a Static Water Supply sign on your property entrance

 If your house has a swimming pool, dam, or tank, put a Static Water Supply sign on the entrance of your property.
 This way, firefighters will know that they can get water from your place to put out a fire.

 Protecting your home against bushfires